lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

-## How to Write an Academic Paper in Software Engineering
+## How to Write an Academic Paper

 <center>Author: Jianbang Xian (120037910056)</center>
 <center>Email: sinkinben@sjtu.edu.cn</center>

-<center><font size=5><b>Abstract</b></font></center>
+<center><h2>Abstract</h2></center>

-*This article mainly discuss two questions, that are how to choose a research topic and how to write an academic paper.
+This article mainly discuss two questions, that are how to choose a research topic and how to write an academic paper.
 Choosing a good topic is half the success of the paper.
 Some of my views on topic selection about Software Engineering are given in this article.
-Then, this article divides the problem of how to write an academic paper into five steps: (1) get the tools ready, (2) write a paper proposal, (3) write an outline for each chapter, (4) fill in each chapter and (5) revise the paper iteratively.*
+Then, this article divides the problem of how to write an academic paper into five steps: (1) get the tools ready, (2) write a paper proposal, (3) write an outline for each chapter, (4) fill in each chapter and (5) revise the paper iteratively.

 ## 1 Introduction